 - It’s food time – If baby is hungry, the pacifier will satisfy the sucking reflex, but not fill her up.
 So, she may spit the pacifier out.

-- They’re done with it – Sometimes baby may not want the pacifier, which is completely normal.
+- They’re done with it – Sometimes a baby may not want the pacifier, which is completely normal.

-Baby may need your assistance learning how to keep the pacifier in her mouth.
+A baby may need your assistance learning how to keep the pacifier in her mouth.

 Sucking is a natural reflex, but, like many things, she will need your help.
-It’s important to make the experience a calm, positive one when you are teaching baby how to do this.
-Remember, everyone benefits when baby learns to keep the pacifier in her mouth and sleeps soundly at night.
+It’s important to make the experience a calm, positive one when you are teaching a baby how to do this.
+Remember, everyone benefits when a baby learns to keep the pacifier in her mouth and sleeps soundly at night.

 Find the right pacifier

-Making sure baby has the right pacifier is key to getting her to keep it in her mouth.
+Making sure your baby has the right pacifier is key to getting her to keep it in her mouth.

 There are several things to consider when purchasing a pacifier: